abinjawed/Laundrify/README.md

 ### Data
 The form data is stored a `SQL` database, which will be in your hard drive.

-The example data and its structure can be demonstrated under `information.` The database name is *customers*, and the table is named *information*.
+The example data and its structure can be demonstrated under `information.sql`.
+The database name is *customers*, and the table is named *information*.

 **Step One**: we create our database in `phpMyAdmin` and call it **customers**.